acfriday/auth-code-flow-postman-azure/README.md

-# Authorization Code Flow from OAuth 2.0 with PKCE and OpenID Connect.
+# Authorization Code Flow from OAuth 2.0 with PKCE and OpenID Connect

 The Authorization Code Flow, enhanced with Proof Key for Code Exchange (PKCE) and integrated with OpenID Connect, provides a secure method for authorizing client applications to access server resources on behalf of users.
 This advanced flow builds upon OAuth 2.0, introducing additional security measures for mobile and public clients, and employs OpenID Connect for user authentication.
 We will illustrate this flow using Azure Cloud services and Postman.

 ## Prerequisites

 1. **Microsoft Azure** - Ensure you have proper permissions to create resources and register applications for your tenant.
-The licenses I personally possess are `Office 365 E5` and `Enterprise Mobility + Security E5`
+The licenses I personally possess are `Office 365 E5` and `Enterprise Mobility + Security E5`.
 2. **Postman API Platform** - This is a popular API development tool that can downloaded for free at its website https://www.getpostman.com.
-I'll be using the `64bit` desktop version `v10.24.15`.
+I'll be using the `64 bit` desktop version `v10.24.15`.
 We will utilize Postman to make requests to Azure's Microsoft Graph API.

 ## **The Components of OAuth 2.0**